-This resource center is designed to support faculty who are interested in designing a collaborative project course by providing video advice and example syllabi from Duke faculty, as well as links to helpful resources.
-(Please note: example syllabi and faculty videos are restricted to Duke users only; all other content is open source.)
+This resource center is designed to support faculty who are interested in designing a Collaborative Project Course by providing video advice and example syllabi from Duke faculty, as well as links to helpful resources.
+(Please note that example syllabi and faculty videos are restricted to Duke users only; all other content is open source.)

 Jump to a section:

 - What are Collaborative Project Courses?

 - Why and when should I use Collaborative Project Courses?